swara14/adobe-hackathon/README.md

-# Adobe India Hackathon 2025 – Round 1A Submission
+# Adobe India Hackathon 2025 – Submission

 ## Challenge: Round 1A – Understand Your Document